ShreyasKolpe/epigraphia-rest-apis/README.md

     - Developing REST applications in [plain Django](https://stackabuse.com/creating-a-rest-api-in-python-with-django/) or with [Django REST Framework](https://stackabuse.com/creating-a-rest-api-with-django-rest-framework/).
 Both tutorials are brilliant and lay out the costs of choosing either approach.
 In this project, plain Django is used.

 3. The Django admin portal provides CRUD operations on database through a UI and obliviates a good deal of rationale for generating own data entry portal involving Auth.
 Further customization through this [tutorial](https://realpython.com/customize-django-admin-python/).
+Customizing forms to have multiple models in the same form - look at [this](https://books.agiliq.com/projects/django-admin-cookbook/en/latest/edit_multiple_models.html).
 4. Free small-scale hosting of Python based applications including web apps at [Python Anywhere](https://www.pythonanywhere.com/).